font size

 Public Notice:

-It is a requirement of the BCM Families Foundation that no portion of the grants be charged with overhead and indirect costs of research institutions.
+It is a requirement and a policy of the BCM Families Foundation that no portion of the grants be charged with overhead and indirect costs of research institutions.

 At the BCM Families Foundation 100% of donations are spent on our mission #Cure4BCM.
 0% of donations are spent on staff salaries.
 Volunteers operate BCM Families Foundation.
 The Board of Directors are all unsalaried volunteers who donate both their time and money to the Foundation.